SCIJacob000/My-Brews-front/README.md

 User Stories:

-Users will be taken to the homne page.
+Users will be taken to the home page.

-From the homepage if not logged in you wilkl only see searches and map
+From the homepage if not logged in you will only see searches and map

 Non logged in users may search for natl parks using the searches or map and find out basic info on those locations